18.104.22.168 Exemptions from the maintenance action test

 Policy reference: FA Guide 188.8.131.52 Maintenance action test reviews

 An exemption should be granted where a child is born as a result of a surrogacy arrangement which is not recognised under the Family Law Act.

-Family Law Act section 60HB states that if a court has made an order under a prescribed law of a state or territory to the effect that:
+Section 60HB of the Family Law Act states that if a court has made an order under a prescribed law of a state or territory to the effect that: